with Viennese jelly doughnut recipe

 2 tsp Ascorbic acid (Vitamin C) or juice of 1 lemon

 confectioners’ sugar for dusting

-- Make the dough: Stir together the warm water and the yeast.
+- Make the dough: Stir together the warm water, the warm milk and the yeast.
 Let stand for 5 minutes.
-Then add the mixture to the bowl of a stand mixer along with the rest of the ingredients except the butter and the flour.
+Then add the mixture to the bowl of a stand mixer.
 Mix on low speed with a dough hook.
+Add the rest of the liquid ingredients except the lemon juice.
+Add the sugar, the lemon juice, the lemon zest, and the salt.
 Add the flour and continue to mix on low speed until everything is well combined, about 2 minutes.

 - Turn the mixer to medium speed and gradually add the butter.
 Continue to mix until, after around 5 minutes, the dough pulls away from the sides of the mixing bowl.
 (If needed, you may add a bit more flour.)
 The dough is ready when it looks smooth and shiny and will begin to climb up the dough hook.

 - Let the dough rise: Place the dough on a lightly floured surface and stretch and fold it over itself a couple of times until it isn’t sticky anymore.
 Put the dough into a lightly floured bowl, cover with a towel and let rise in a warm and draft-free spot for 1 hour, or until the dough has doubled in volume.

 - Roll and cut out the dough: Place the dough back on a well-floured surface and roll it out until it is 1/2 inch (1.25 cm) thick.
 With a 2 1/2 inch round cookie cutter (or a glass) cut rounds as close as you can to minimize the scraps.
 Place the dough rounds on a parchment paper lined tray or baking sheet as you go.
 Press the scraps together and let them rest, covered, for 15 minutes.
 Then roll them out to cut more doughnuts.
 You can discard or fry the remaining dough pieces as they are.